smnorris/bcfishpass/mapping/qgis/README.md

 The QGIS layer file includes several data sources that are not loaded to the `bcfishpass` database by default.

-Before downloading, consider editing `tctr_tiles.txt` to specify only NTS 250k tiles within your area of interest.

-Download all data to the postgres db specified by `$DATABASE_URL`:
+To download these additional sources to the postgres db specified by `$DATABASE_URL`:

     make

+The makefile downloads most layers provincially, but contours are split up into chunks (1:250k tiles).
+To minimize bandwidth use, consider editing `tctr_tiles.txt` to include only the NTS 250k tiles within your area of interest.

 ### Change data sources